Piano Recording Method

 Yay for Digital Recording

 Before the Firepod, I used an M-Audio USB Duo.
-It sounds good (many of the recordings on this site were made with it), but was an unending headache to use.
+The sound was acceptable (many of the recordings on this site were made with it), but was an unending headache parade.
 After that awful experience, I strongly recommend against buying anything from M-Audio.

 Recording Software